The 2nd country I came to when I ventured out of Europe and started my love Affair with South East Asia.

-It’s coming up to a year and a half since I first came here – and it’s taken longer than I intended but I have finally made it back.
-So as I’m sat here in a Cafe in Da nang, Vietnam, enjoying the coffee that I’ve fantasied about since I left it seemed like the perfect time to look back on something I wrote on one of my many long bus journeys the first time I was here but never ended up posting.
+It’s coming up to a year and a half since I first came to Vietnam.
+It’s taken longer than intended.
+But I have finally made it back.
+So as I’m sat here in a Cafe in Da nang enjoying the coffee I’ve fantasied about since I left.
+It seemed like the perfect time to look back on something I wrote on one of my many long bus journeys the first time I was here but never ended up posting.

 Sometime in January – 2018 (on a bus between Mui ne & Dalat)

 Some ramblings of my inner thoughts expressed into words and stored on the “notes” app on my iPhone